 - The council can obtain a control order against dogs which are dangerous or not under proper control (Dogs Act 1871)

-- From 6 April 2016 it is compulsory for owners to ensure their dog is microchipped.
+- From 6 April 2016 it was compulsory for owners to ensure their dog is microchipped.
 Owners must also ensure that their details are kept up to date so that it is easier to track down the owner if a dog is found straying.
-See: www.gov.uk/get-your-dog-microchipped for more information.
+Read more information about microchipping.

 The Council employs a dog warden to encourage responsible dog ownership and enforce the law in relation to strays, fouling and barking.
-Our service operates on standard office hours, 5 days per week, but we always have a dog warden on call to deal with stray dogs and other dog related problems.
+Our service operates on standard office hours, 5 days per week, but we always have a dog warden on call to deal with stray dogs during the evenings and the weekends.

 Noise from barking dogs is a common cause for complaint - see our information on noise pollution.